-The latest housing delivery figures were announced at the AHB summit organised by the Department of Housing, Planning and Local Government in the Custom House.
-Speaking at the summit, the Chair of the Housing Alliance, Brian O’Gorman commented: “Members of the Housing Alliance continue to work in partnership with the Department of Housing, each of the local authorities, the Housing Agency and our funding partners, to deliver much needed social housing.
+The latest housing delivery figures were announced at the AHB summit organised by the Department of Housing, Local Government & Heritage , the Housing Alliance, Brian O’Gorman commented: “Members of the Housing Alliance continue to work in partnership with the Department of Housing, each of the local authorities, the Housing Agency and our funding partners, to deliver much needed social housing.
 The figures released today show both the strength of the AHB sector and its sustained level of growth.
 In response to strong social housing demand, we are seeing unprecedented levels of delivery.”

 The Housing Alliance is a collaboration of six of the larger Irish Approved Housing Bodies (AHBs): Clúid Housing, Circle Voluntary Housing Association, Co-operative Housing Ireland, Oaklee Housing, Respond, and Túath Housing.

 It was formed with the overall aim of promoting the delivery of social and affordable housing by larger AHBs, which share similar challenges and opportunities in realising their objectives.